-Published by Kodansha since late 2014, the light novel series is up to Volume 13 as of June 2, 2020.
-Kodansha hasn’t announced Volume 14 yet, but the author averages two to three books per year.
+Published by Kodansha since late 2014, the light novel series was up to Volume 13 as of June 2, 2020.
+Kodansha has confirmed that the How NOT to Summon a Demon Lord Volume 14 release date is scheduled for June 2, 2021.
+The author averages two to three books per year.

 Starting in 2015, mangaka Naoto Fukuda began serializing the Isekai Maou to Shoukan Shoujo no Dorei Majutsu manga series.
 As of October 9, 2020, the manga was up to Volume 12, which includes up through Chapter 59.

 The English books reached up to Volume 13 as of December 1, 2020.
 The English manga only started being sold in June 2018, so Volume 11 came out on April 27, 2021.